mr-pennyworth/alfred-extra-pane/README.md

  - The warning dialog is different this time.
 It now allows to open the app.
    Click `Open`: ![](media/install-attempt-2-result.png)

+## Features
+ - To open a link displayed in the pane in the default browser, hold down the command key (`⌘`) and click on the link.

 ## Configuration
 The global pane(s) can be configured by editing `{/path/to}/Alfred.alfredpreferences/preferences/mr.pennyworth.AlfredExtraPane/config.json`.